cython/cython/docs/extension_types.rst

 Although the principles are similar, there are substantial differences between many of the :meth:`__xxx__` special methods of extension types and their Python counterparts.
-There is a separate page devoted to this subject, and you should read it carefully before attempting to use any special methods in your extension types.
+There is a :ref:`separate page <special-methods>` devoted to this subject, and you should read it carefully before attempting to use any special methods in your extension types.